nobe4/words/README.md

 # words
-Words tool, based on datamuse.
+Words tool, based on [datamuse](http://www.datamuse.com/api/).

+Simple web-interface to get for a single word its synonyms, antonyms and rhymes.